Most cheap web hosts look like a great deal. Until you get your next bill in a year or two, that is.

 In a hurry?
-Here’s our shortlist of hosts and their prices (you can sort the table by clicking on the header row):
+Here’s my shortlist of the top hosts and the price you can expect to pay over the long term (you can sort the table by clicking on the header row):

 Host | Full 1-year cost | Full 3-year cost | Full 5-year cost | Full 10-year cost |